The Golden Path to Guarded Monotone Strict NP

-``\eqref{item:recolouring2}$\Rightarrow$\eqref{item:recolouring1}'' Let $\struct{A}\in \fm(\Phi_1)$ be arbitrary; then there exists an expansion $\struct{A}'\in \efm(\Phi_1)$.
+``(\ref{item:recolouring2})$\Rightarrow$(\ref{item:recolouring1})'' Let $\struct{A}\in \fm(\Phi_1)$ be arbitrary; then there exists an expansion $\struct{A}'\in \efm(\Phi_1)$.
 By the definition of a recolouring we have $\xi'(\struct{A}')\in \efm(\Phi_2)$.
-It also follows from this definition that for all $\struct{T} \in \colours(\Phi_1)$ and every embedding $e\in \binom{\struct{A}}{\struct{T}}$ we have $e\in \binom{\xi'(\struct{A})}{\xi(\struct{T})}$.
+It also follows from this definition that for all $\struct{T} \in \colours(\Phi_1)$ and every embedding $e\in \smash{\binom{\struct{A}}{\struct{T}}}$ we have $e\in \binom{\xi'(\struct{A})}{\xi(\struct{T})}$.
 By our choice of $n$, this implies that the $\tau$-reduct of $\xi'(\struct{A}')$ coincides with $\struct A$.
 Hence $\xi'(\struct{A}')$ witnesses that $\struct{A}\in \fm(\Phi_2)$. \end{proof}

-\begin{proof}[Proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}] By Corollary~\ref{cor:connected_matters_not}, we can restrict ourselves to connected GMSNP.
+\begin{proof}[Proof of Theorem~\ref{thm:2NEXPTIME_for_GMSNP}(\ref{item:containment})] By Proposition~\ref{cor:connected_matters_not}, we can restrict ourselves to connected GMSNP.
 Now the statement follows directly from Proposition~\ref{prop:from_GMSNP_to_SNP_with_AP_and_RP} combined with Proposition~\ref{prop:recolouring_containment} and Lemma~\ref{lemma:recolouring_nexptime}.
-To see this, note that, through the application of Proposition~\ref{prop:from_GMSNP_to_SNP_with_AP_and_RP}, the arity and width increase polynomially, the height increases single-exponentially, and the length increases double-exponentially.
-According to Lemma~\ref{lemma:recolouring_nexptime}, the complexity of testing the existence of a recolouring only depends single-exponentially on the height, so a single-exponential increase in height is not an issue.
-Moreover, the complexity only depends polynomially on the length, so a double-exponential increase in length is not an issue either.
+To see this, note that, through the application of Proposition~\ref{prop:from_GMSNP_to_SNP_with_AP_and_RP}, the arity and width increase polynomially, the height increases 1-exponentially, and the length increases 2-exponentially.
+According to Lemma~\ref{lemma:recolouring_nexptime}, the complexity of testing the existence of a recolouring only depends 1-exponentially on the height, so a 1-exponential increase in height is not an issue.
+Moreover, the complexity only depends polynomially on the length, so a 2-exponential increase in length is not an issue either.
 We conclude that the total complexity is indeed $\TWONEXPTIME$. \end{proof}